fteychene/docker-workshop/01_Basics/README.md

 ......
 ......
 ```
 Behind the scenes, a lot of stuff happened.
-When you call `run` creates the container based on the image defined, *alpine* in this case, and then runs a command in that container (`ls -l`).
+Calling `run` creates the container based on the image defined, *alpine* in this case, and then runs a command in that container (`ls -l`).

 Let's try something else.
 ```